dewitt4/Cloud-Custodain/docs/source/azure/gettingstarted.rst

 View policy results
 -------------------

-The ``resources.json`` file shows you the raw data that results from your policy after filtering is applied.
+The ``resources.json`` file shows you the raw data that results from your policy after filtering.
 This file can help you understand the fields available for your resources while developing your policy.

-See :ref:`filters` for more information on the features of the Value filter used in this sample.

 Custodian Report
 """""""""""""""""""""